 Visualize protection around you.
 Visualize an envelope of white light around your entire body.
 Or with extremely toxic people, visualize a fierce black jaguar patrolling and protecting your energy field against intruders.

 Keep practicing these strategies.
 By protecting yourself and your space, you can create a magical safe bubble around you that nurtures you, while simultaneously driving negative people away.
 Don’t panic if you occasionally pick up pain or some other nasty symptom.
 It happens.
-With strategies I discuss in my book to surrender other people’s symptoms you can have quicker responses to stressful situations.
+With strategies to surrender other people’s symptoms, you can have quicker responses to stressful situations.
 This will make you feel safer, healthier, and your sensitivities can blossom.